Summary

 - Beta-blocker and other drug-related toxicity

-- Trauma with external or internal haemorrhage
+- Trauma with external or internal hemorrhage

 - Gastrointestinal fluid losses